Records and information about land

 - gives details of mortgages or rights that may affect the property

 Land Registry also produces a title plan, showing the location and extent of the land or property’s legal boundary.
 The plan doesn't usually show ownership of boundary features.

 When is registration compulsory?

-When there is a sale of property, within Northern Ireland the title must be registered in the Land Registry.
+When a property is sold in Northern Ireland the title must be registered in Land Registry.

 When is registration not compulsory?

-- transaction where no money is paid such as a gift or assent
+- the transaction is a gift or assent and no money paid

-- exchange or partition of land where no money is paid
+- there is exchange or partition of land and no money is paid

 Advantages of registering land